Health Chatter: Cholesterol - What you need to know

-Cholesterol is mostly made by the liver but can also be found in some foods.
-It is vital for the normal functioning of the body.
-However, having too much in your blood can have a harmful effect on your health, increasing your risk of serious health conditions such as heart attack and stroke.
+Cholesterol is a fatty substance made mostly by the liver, but it is also found in some foods.
+Your body needs cholesterol to function properly, but having too much of it in your blood can increase your risk of serious conditions such as heart attack and stroke.

 Good and bad cholesterol